Matcha Tea vs Coffee: Which is Healthier and Better for Energy?

 Who wins in caffeine?

 While coffee contains more caffeine overall, matcha’s unique blend of caffeine and L-theanine offers a more balanced, longer-lasting boost.
 If you need a quick energy surge, coffee might be your best bet.
-But if you prefer sustained energy without the crash, matcha tea wins this round.
+But if you prefer sustained energy without the crash, Matcha tea wins this round.

 Drink Caffeine per serving Energy duration Crash potential